001elijah/angular-task-tracker/README.md

 # AngularTaskTracker

+The inspiration for creation of this project was a desire to discover Angular and Nest.js and compare them to React and Express.
+My conclusion upon completence of the project is that React is more flexible, but more vulnerable, and Angular in contrast is more secure hence it has more structure.
+Nest.js in it's turn is more convenient than vanilla Express, but it takes time to get used to it.

+The project is connected to my [nestjs-task-tracker-backend](https://github.com/001elijah/nestjs-task-tracker-backend).
+To run the project on your machine either clone the repository and run `npm start` or open the [GH live page](https://001elijah.github.io/angular-task-tracker/) the project is deployed on.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.

 ## Development server

-Run `ng serve` and `npm run server` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding